adrihernand/Python-Syntax/README.md

 Python Syntax using Jupyter notebooks

-An introduction to programming using Python
+An introduction to programming using Python  by David I. Schneider